frapontillo/crowd-pulse-pos-tag-simple-multi/README.md

 --------------------------------

-The `simplepostagger-it` plugin reduces complex POS-tags to the "n", "v", "a", "r" set.
+The `simplepostagger-multi` plugin reduces complex POS-tags to the "n", "v", "a", "r" set.

 ## License